gabrieltcm/weather-app/README.md

   - Axios
   - SASS
   - Weather-icons from (https://github.com/erikflowers/weather-icons.git)
-- Classes are all functional components (React Hooks)
+- JS files are all functional components (React Hooks)

 # HOW TO USE THIS APP